freeCodeCamp/guide/src/pages/clojure/conditionals/index.md

     console.log(doesMathsWork);
     // => Maths works!

-Now that you look at it, doesn't that look so weird?
+Now that you've seen how it works, it doesn't look so weird right?
 This is much easier to read and understand (ignoring the lack of the word `else`):

     (def does-maths-work (if (= (+ 2 2) 4) "Maths works!"
 "UH OH"))
     (println does-maths-work)